Van Life Insurance: The 7 Coverages Full-Timers Need

 Insurance Disclaimer: The information in this post is for educational and informational purposes only and is not insurance advice.
 Every person's situation is unique.
 Always speak with a licensed insurance professional about your specific coverage needs before making any insurance decisions.

-Updated: April 1, 2026
+Updated: July 10, 2026

-Most van life content treats insurance as an afterthought — a paragraph at the end of a build post that says "make sure you're insured."
+Most van life content treats insurance as an afterthought, a paragraph at the end of a build post that says "make sure you're insured."
 What it doesn't tell you is that your standard auto policy almost certainly has gaps you don't know about, and those gaps can be financially devastating when your vehicle is also your home.

-I recorded a video covering the essentials of minivan camper insurance — it's a good starting point and covers the core concepts clearly.
+I recorded a video covering the essentials of minivan camper insurance.
+It's a good starting point and covers the core concepts clearly.

 Watch: Full-Time Minivan Camper Insurance: Protect Your Vehicle with These Tips →